B.A. in English

 We also cooperate with the Education Program to offer the Bachelor of Science degree in English/Childhood Education with optional annotation in Middle Childhood Education.
 Students planning to teach grades 7-12 may complete the B.A. in English.
 Students who intend to enter the professional Physical Therapy or Occupational Therapy program may complete the B.A. in English, leading to the Doctor of Physical Therapy or the M.S. in Occupational Therapy.

 Read about all the goings-on in English and Modern Languages in our bi-annual newsletter, Carriage House Notes.
+You can also read the English Program Mission and Student Learning Outcomes.

 - Elizabethe Kelley, Associate Professor of English